square-it/flogo-config-mgmt/consul/README.md

 1. set following environment variables
 ```
 export CONSUL_HTTP_ADDR=127.0.0.1:8500           # optional as it is the default value
-export FLOGO_APP_CONFIG_EXTERNAL=consul        # enable the Consul external property resolver
+export FLOGO_APP_PROP_RESOLVERS=env,json,consul  # enable the environment variable resolver & the other resolvers
-export FLOGO_APP_CONFIG_PROFILES=profile.json  # override with a property value in a JSON profile file
+export FLOGO_APP_PROPS_JSON=config.json          # override with a property value in a JSON file
 export LOG_MESSAGE="Env var message"             # override with a (canonical) environment variable
 ```

 2. run the application